 Frank Jr and Alice desperately want children, but can't, so blindside Phoebe by asking her to be their surrogate.
 Only after she agrees, does she learn how low the success rate actually is and that her brother only has one shot at this because it's so expensive.
-She ends up pregnant far faster than medical science predicted and with all three embryos that were implanted.
+She ends up pregnant far faster than medical science predicted and with three of the five embryos that were implanted.

 Rachel did have a plan that involved meeting the right guy, dating him for a healthy period of time, being engaged for a healthy period of time and then being married for a healthy period of time before having children.
 It didn't work out that way, and she became pregnant after a one night stand with Ross just before Chandler and Monica's wedding.
 They'd even taken precautions, too.